graphile/crystal/grafast/grafserv/README.md

 const instance = grafserv({ schema, preset });
 ```

+`grafserv` is passed the GraphQL schema to use (if it's available, otherwise
+passing either null or a promise is also acceptable) and a `graphql-config`
+preset - i.e. your configuration.

-This instance will have a number of helpers on it, including helpers specific to
+Calling `grafserv` will return an instance; this instance will have a number of
-integrating it with your framework of choice.
-For servers that operate on a
+helpers on it, including helpers specific to integrating it with your framework
-middleware basis this is typically `instance.addTo(app)` (which allows
+of choice.
+For servers that operate on a middleware basis this is typically
-registering multiple route handlers), though different servers may have
+`instance.addTo(app)` (which allows registering multiple route handlers), though
-different APIs, such as `instance.createHandler()` for Node and
+different servers may have different APIs, such as `instance.createHandler()`
-`instance.createGraphQLHandler()` for Lambda and Next.js.
+for Node and `instance.createGraphQLHandler()` for Lambda and Next.js.

 Note: There is little value in Grafserv reimplementing every non-GraphQL concern
 your server may have, so instead it leans on the ecosystem of your chosen server